MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/financials-requirements.md

 ms.date: 09/22/2017
 ms.author: edupont
 ms.translationtype: HT
-ms.sourcegitcommit: de6cbcdc8e7ca4aff06461192e2038831ba6b5b3
+ms.sourcegitcommit: bec0619be0a65e3625759e13d2866ac615d7513c
-ms.openlocfilehash: fb17aada5494bb700edc005599ff8cbc764abe83
+ms.openlocfilehash: 3b6f374f409645d3b91dbc11ab66a97ec57de7d7
 ms.contentlocale: en-nz
-ms.lasthandoff: 12/20/2017
+ms.lasthandoff: 01/30/2018

 ---
-# <a name="minimum-requirements-for-using-dynamics-365-business-edition"></a>Minimum Requirements for Using Dynamics 365 Business edition
+# <a name="minimum-requirements-for-using-finance-and-operations-business-edition"></a>Minimum Requirements for Using Finance and Operations, Business edition
 Before you access [!INCLUDE[d365fin](includes/d365fin_md.md)], we recommend that you verify that your computer or mobile device meets or exceeds the minimum system requirements for the product.
 This article lists the requirements.

 ## <a name="browsers"></a>Browsers